GOOS Iron Condor Strategy

 What is the breakeven for a GOOS iron condor?

-The breakeven for the GOOS iron condor priced on this page is roughly $8.87 and $10.14 at expiration, derived from end-of-day chain premiums.
+The breakeven for the GOOS iron condor priced on this page is roughly $8.27 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current GOOS market-implied 1-standard-deviation expected move is approximately 9.23%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The GOOS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 46.36%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a iron condor on GOOS?